 Engineering is one of the phases that is sometimes forgotten about when people picture panel built home construction.
 Sandwiched between the design phase and the manufacturing phase, engineering is an important step for aligning all teams’ efforts.

-After the drafting and design process is completed on the home, our team of designers using MiTek E-frame engineering software breaks down the plan into individual components for manufacturing.
+After the drafting and design process is completed on the home, the team of designers at North American Truss (our manufacturing division) use MiTek E-frame engineering software to break down the plan into individual components for manufacturing.

 They design each part individually, keeping in mind factors such as: